 The School Business Professional Apprenticeship (SBPA) is open for anyone working in a school support role who is seeking to use their school's apprenticeship levy to fund their training.

 Cohorts are typically offered every term.
-Our next start date is September 2019, followed by Spring term 2020.
+Our next start date is 28th October 2019, followed by a Spring term 2020 intake.
 There will usually be one or two (or more) regional locations across England for the one-day face-to-face workshops.

 Next start dates